 Image Source: www.biologydiscussion.com

 These thermometric biosensors form the basis where there are a variety of biological reactions associated with the detection of heat.
-This sensor is also known as thermal biosensors.
+This sensor is also known as a thermal biosensor.

 These sensors are also used to measure or estimate serum cholesterol.
 As the cholesterol enzyme gets oxidized by cholesterol oxidation, then heat will be generated which can be calculated.
 Similarly, glucose, urea, uric acid, and penicillin G can be assessed with these biosensors.